Juan Mata: Valencia

-Mata had a release clause at Real Madrid during his last season at the club, and eventually agreed to sign for fellow La Liga side Valencia CF in March 2007 on a contract starting on 30 June 2007.
+Mata had a release clause at Real Madrid during his last season at the club, and eventually agreed to sign for fellow La Liga side Valencia in March 2007 on a contract starting on 30 June 2007.

 Benefitting from the chances from Vicente's injury problems and Ronald Koeman sidelining Miguel Ángel Angulo, Mata gradually carved a niche in Valencia's first eleven.
-On 20 March 2008, he scored twice in the Copa del Rey semi-final match against FC Barcelona to help Valencia reach the final against Getafe CF where, on 16 April, he scored the opener in a 3–1 win.
+On 20 March 2008, he scored twice in the Copa del Rey semi-final match against Barcelona to help Valencia reach the final against Getafe where, on 16 April, he scored the opener in a 3–1 win.
 During that first season, he was voted the team's Best Young Player by fans and players alike.